Torrance State Hospital: Unused buildings

 The South West Secure Treatment Unit, a facility operated by the Department of Human Service's Office of Children, Family and Youth for adjudicated juveniles, is no longer located on the grounds.

 Philosophy and treatment approaches

 Torrance State Hospital's philosophy and treatment approaches have evolved over the years in direct correlation with the development of best practices in behavioral health care, reflective of research and treatment innovations.
 Torrance State Hospital is a dynamic, treatment-oriented, modern psychiatric facility; emphasizing thorough and accurate assessment, appropriate treatment, treatment outcome measurement, accountability and efficiency.
 Documentation in all treatment and administrative programs is in accordance with the current standards of the various applicable certification and accreditation agencies.
 Its vision for the 21st century is to be one of the dynamic providers within the mental health delivery system for Southwestern Pennsylvania, dedicated to the promotion of recovery from mental illness and return to community living.

 Geographical catchment area

-The geographic catchment area of Torrance State Hospital includes the counties of Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Indiana, Somerset and Westmoreland Counties.
+The geographic catchment area of Torrance State Hospital includes the counties of Allegheny, Armstrong, Bedford, Blair, Butler, Cambria, Fayette, Indiana, Somerset and Westmoreland.